kingyousaf/Architecture/README.md

 - [NextAuth](https://next-auth.js.org/) = Authentication

-These will be used in accordancve with each other as to bring the best of all therr features.
+These will be used in accordancve with each other as to bring the best of all there features.

-- Use this [repo]() with both the techologus intergrated and the proper developmmet enviroment set ip
+- Use this [# repo]() with both the techologus intergrated and the proper developmmet enviroment set ip